“`xml

 Frequently Asked Questions

-Joining the Navy involves specific steps and requirements.
+Jumping into the Navy involves specific steps and requirements.

-Let’s look at some common questions about enlisting.
+Let’s tackle some common questions about enlisting.

 What’s the process for enlisting in the Navy?

-They’ll guide you through the steps.
+They’ll walk you through every step of the process.

-You’ll need to take the ASVAB test and pass a medical exam.
+First, you’ll have to take the ASVAB test and pass a medical exam.

 What kind of physical shape do I need to be in to join the Navy?

-You’ll need to pass a physical fitness test.
+You’ll need to pass a physical fitness test that includes push-ups, sit-ups, and a 1.5-mile run.

 What kind of qualifications do I need to enlist in the Navy?